 Where to Buy Litecoin: Comparing Exchanges

 BitPanda and Coinbase, along with CoinMama, are three examples of broker exchanges (places that you can buy crypto with fiat).
+These are also the places that you'll want to look at if you're planning to buy Litecoin with a credit or debit card, too!
 Let’s look at their advantages and disadvantages:

 It is one of the top brokerage crypto exchanges in the Eurozone due to its compliance with EU money transfer laws.

 The acceptance of Skrill, Debit and Credit Cards, Bank Giro Payments, SEPA, and other diverse payment platforms makes it very easy to buy Litecoin!

 It has a strict verification process that must be met before being allowed to trade and exchange.
 It has a very complex fee structure that also makes the experience difficult.